yeti-switch/doc/docs/en/quick_start.rst

    ==============================  =====================

-Step 7.
-Test the call
+**Step 7.
+Test the call**

-At the last step it is necessary to create some :ref:`Payment's <payments>` record for topping up the balance of Account A and test the call.
+At the last step it is necessary to create some :ref:`Payment's <payments>` record for topping up the balance of Account A and test the call (Customer's balance should be greater than *Min balance* value).

 .. table:: Example of records filling (only fields that should be changed from default values are shown)
    :widths: auto